Our Journey to Survival - Prostitution, Trespassing, & Disobedience

 Let’s just say he was severely unimpressed!

 We started debating and I felt punches were being thrown at me from all different directions.
-At that time, we didn't have traction (a Silicon Valley word meaning a lot of users or revenue) to prove him wrong.
+At that time, we didn't have any traction (a Silicon Valley word meaning a lot of users or revenue) to prove him wrong.
 I felt like a blind dude getting into the ring with Rocky Balboa!

 No fruits came out of that trip.